Epimodev/loti-request/README.md

 - upload progress status

 ## Plan for futur
-- option to select fetch policy (use cache or not)
+- [x] option to select fetch policy (use cache or not)
 - add upload progress
+- create hooks for next version of react
-- possibility to use custom cache
+- ~~possibility to use custom cache~~
-- improve MultiFetch component to make possible have requests with different response types.
+- ~~improve MultiFetch component to make possible have requests with different response types~~

 ## Basic examples